Benjamin Andrew: American Revolution

-On 27 Jul 1774, Benjamin Andrew was among those who responded to a notice in the local Georgia Gazette newspaper to meet at Tondee's Tavern in Savannah, Georgia to discuss the political situation in the American colonies following the announcement of the “Intolerable Acts” and the closing of the port of Boston.
+On July 27, 1774, Benjamin Andrew was among those who responded to a notice in the local Georgia Gazette newspaper to meet at Tondee's Tavern in Savannah, Georgia to discuss the political situation in the American colonies following the announcement of the “Intolerable Acts” and the closing of the port of Boston.
 Benjamin was appointed as one of 30 men to start Georgia's Committee of Correspondence.

 Unable to persuade the rest of the Province of Georgia to join the other colonies in boycotting British goods (as called for by the 1st Continental Congress), Benjamin Andrew joined with other like-minded Patriots from St. John's Parish.
 They elected Dr. Lyman Hall to be their delegate to represent St. John's in the Continental Congress.
-Arriving in Philadelphia on 13 May 1775, Dr. Hall presented his credentials and was admitted as the delegate from St. John's Parish.
+Arriving in Philadelphia on May 13, 1775, Dr. Hall presented his credentials and was admitted as the delegate from St. John's Parish.
 Georgia finally joined the other colonies in sending delegates to the Continental Congress in July 1775.

-In Feb 1776, Benjamin joined the Georgia Council of Safety.
+In February 1776, Benjamin joined the Georgia Council of Safety.
 The Council of Safety had recently ousted the Royal Governor, Sir James Wright, who had fled to safety to a British warship off the Georgia coast.
 The Council of Safety became the de facto government of Georgia until a state constitution could be established.
 Benjamin became an active member of the Council.
 Shortly after he joined the Council occurred Georgia's first armed conflict with the British, the "Battle of the Rice Boats" in Savannah harbor.
 After a small fight with the Americans, the British were successful in commandeering and sailing off with some of the rice cargo vessels.
 This incident galvanized the Council to begin fortifying Savannah and Sunbury, raising troops, and accumulating stores of ammunition for the defense of Georgia.

 In May 1777, Georgia adopted its first state Constitution.
 John Adam Treutlen was elected Governor of Georgia.
 Benjamin Andrew was chosen president of the new Executive Council, which was the equivalent of a modern-day Lieutenant Governor.
-The primary concerns of the new state government for the next two years were possible British incursions from British Florida as well as problems with the Creek Indians on Georgia's western fronter.
+The primary concerns of the new state government for the next two years were possible British incursions from British Florida as well as problems with the Creek Indians on Georgia's western frontier.